Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Fertilizer

-With a faster growth habit and overall larger size it can use the fertilizer to ensure healthy frond growth.
+The majesty palm likes some fertilizer when it is actively growing during the warmer months.
+With a faster growth habit and larger size, it can use the fertilizer to ensure healthy frond growth.

 Again, a diluted water-based fertilizer is perfect and can be used with each watering for the active growing months.